-You think you’re being smart, keeping things “simple,” and then somehow… your numbers start growing legs.
+You think you’re being smart, keeping things “simple,” and then somehow

-And the worst part...
+And the annoying part...

 It’s usually not even the big stuff.